ubc-library-rc/AI_for_coding/content/4_Code_Build_Practice.md

 has_toc: T
 ---
 ## Topic Summary
-Now that we have learned a few skills to interact with LLMs more effectively in the previous workshops, it is time to put it all together.
+Now that we have learned a few skills for interacting with LLMs more effectively in the previous workshops, it is time to put it all together.
-We will work through how to run a t-test in R.
+We will work through running a t-test in R.

 ## Learning Objectives

 ## Ask for help (Breakdown workshop)
-Ask the AI “what are the steps by step instructions to run a two-sample t-test in R”?
+Ask the AI: “What are the step-by-step instructions to run a two-sample t-test in R”?
 Ask for sources and note down the steps.

 ## Upload data for ChatGPT to use (Dummy data workshop)